 My most important email I have ever sent is below.
 It’s been a little over 4 months since my last day worked and I moved to a new state, so I thought I’d share my farewell email that I sent to my coworkers.
 For the most part, early retirement has been great.
 The most difficult obstacle has been in dealing with my parents.
-They worry that I’m not working and constantly ask when I will start a family, both fun conversation (so taking applications from cute and chill ladies out there 🙂 ) Many liked my farewell email, as it matches my twisted sense of humor and full of sarcasm.
+They worry that I’m not working and constantly ask when I will start a family, both fun conversation (so taking applications from cute and chill ladies out there 🙂 ) Many liked my farewell email, as it matches my twisted sense of humor and is full of sarcasm.
 I have only changed my social media and contact info and removed the name of the company.
 This went out to about 30 something people that I liked that worked there out of 500 employees (not a single manager included because they sucked).
 Sound off below, funny, stupid, have you dreamed of your farewell email and 2 weeks notice letter?

 So here goes, enjoy: